Taking up regular exercise in middle-age will still help keep Alzheimer’s at bay in later years, according to new research.

 But scientists at The Jackson Laboratory, which researches human genetics, have pinpointed the cause as pericyte and astrocyte function.

-Dr Ileana Soto, lead author on the study, said: “Collectively, our data suggests that normal aging causes significant dysfunction to the cortical neurovascular unit, including basement membrane reduction and pericyte loss.
+Dr Ileana Soto, lead author on the study, said: “Collectively, our data suggests that normal ageing causes significant dysfunction to the cortical neurovascular unit, including basement membrane reduction and pericyte loss.
 These changes correlate strongly with an increase in microglia/monocytes in the aged cortex,”

 Dr Gareth Howell, co-author, said that the study stressed the importance of staying active through old age.